 ✨Variations and add-ins

-Instant pot - You can also make vegan pho broth in the instant pot.
+Instant pot version - You can also make vegan pho broth in the instant pot.
 Use the saute mode to char ginger and onion, then toast your spices.
 Add broth and mushrooms, and cook at high pressure for 15 minutes.
 Allow pressure to release naturally, then proceed with the rest of the steps.

 ❔Commonly asked questions